So You Want to Start Playing Dungeons and Dragons, Aye?

 - Brush off the pasta

 - You now have a continent/country and probably some islands, too

 - Decide if it’s above the equator/below/or on the equator

 Because I’m an eager-beaver, I bought myself the Dungeon Master’s Screen Reincarnated.
 All DMs seem to have a screen to hide their notes from the players (PCs).
 This helps to stop PCs from spoiling the story for themselves and gives the DM a little privacy for notetaking or scrambling through cue cards.

 The DM Screen Reincarnated is pretty nifty.
 On one side of the screen, PCs will see an awesome dragon.
 On my side of the screen, I have basic combat rules, the cost of food and lodgings, status conditions and actions in combat.
-It’s basic, but so is my level right now.
+It’s beautifully basic, and so is my level right now.

 See How Others Play the Game